 Here's what it looks like worked with a contrasting color yarn.
-And Here's how to work it:
+And here's how to work it flat:

 Draw threaded tapestry needle purlwise through 1st st,

-bring needle around to the right then behind 1st st, insert between 1st and 2nd sts,
+pass needle from the front, around the right of the fabric to the back, then behind 1st st, insert from the back between 1st and 2nd sts,

-passing in front of new 1st st draw purlwise through 2nd st;
+passing in front of 1st st on left needle, draw purlwise through 2nd st;

 Repeat from * until all stitches have been bound off.